balanced-dev/yuzu-docs/docs/definition/data.md

 In this example, this doesn't seem too bad: what's the harm in quickly duplicating one state and adding it to another wrapping block's state.
 It allows for states to be viewed in isolation doesn't it?

-Well yes, but this quickly gets out of hand: imagine a page with multiple blocks: that alone could result in JSON files hundreds of lines long to create a state for it if they were complex blocks.
+Well yes, but this quickly gets out of hand: imagine a page with multiple blocks: that alone could result in JSON files hundreds of lines long to create a single page state it if included complex underlying blocks.
 Even worse, those blocks could contain sub-blocks and even those sub-blocks could contain nested blocks of their own.
 What happens if multiple blocks/pages relied on the same block/sub-block state when testing different aspects of that block/page?

 All this unnecessary duplication of data can be avoided by using `$ref`.
 It allows for the referencing of other blocks' states to form page/wrapping block states.
 It effectively does the exact same thing when rendering the markup, but is obviously far cleaner and allows for smaller, more understandable states.